Learnerships 2026 in South Africa

 A learnership is a structured learning programme that combines workplace training with theoretical study at an accredited college or training provider.
 It leads to a recognised qualification on the National Qualifications Framework (NQF), typically Level 2, 4, or 5.
 Learners earn a stipend during the programme and often receive a permanent job offer on successful completion.

-How much do learnerships pay in South Africa?
+How much do learnerships pay in South Africa in 2026?

 What qualifications do I need to apply for a learnership in 2026?